 Benito Cereno is based on a true historical incident.
 Herman Melville’s version tells the story of Amasa Delano (1763-1823), a New England sea captain in the South Pacific.
 American traders and whalers could be found literally sailing the seven seas in those days.
 Delano had boarded a distressed Spanish ship carrying West Africans who he thinks are slaves and offers his help.

 The truth is that the slaves had mutinied, slaughtered most of the crew and had demanded that the captain, Benito Cereno, return them to their home in Senegal.
-Babo, the leader of the slaves, pretends to be Cereno’s loyal servant, but is actually keeping a close eye on him to see that he doesn’t reveal what has actually happened.
+Babo, the leader of the slaves, pretends to be Cereno’s loyal servant but is, in fact, keeping a close eye on him to see that he doesn’t reveal what has actually happened.

 Without a transformational narrative, all of humanity will continue to sail the Seven Seas of Illusion on a slave ship.
-On this ship, it is unclear who is slave and who is master, who is the servant and who is the other: but all are in a continuous state of mutiny reacting to their tortured imaginations.
+On this ship, it is unclear who is slave and who is master, who is the servant and who is the Other: but all without fail are in a continuous state of mutiny reacting to their tortured imaginations.

-Find a much more in-depth discussion on this blog and in books by Roy Charles Henry.
+Find a much more in-depth discussion in books by Roy Charles Henry.